openscm/pymagicc/README.rst

 Pymagicc is a Python wrapper around the reduced complexity climate model `MAGICC6 <http://magicc.org/>`_.
 It wraps the CC-BY-NC-SA licensed `MAGICC6 binary <http://www.magicc.org/download6>`_.
-Pymagicc itself is AGPL licensed.
+Pymagicc itself is BSD-3 licensed.

 MAGICC (Model for the Assessment of Greenhouse Gas Induced Climate Change) is widely used in the assessment of future emissions pathways in climate policy analyses,